sarvex/starship/install/macos_packages/readme.md

 ### Signing Keys

-To generate the signing keys, I went through the [Xcode GUI](https://help.apple.com/xcode/mac/current/#/dev154b28f09), though there are several other methods to do this.
+To generate the signing keys, I went through the [XcodeGUI](https://help.apple.com/xcode/mac/current/#/dev154b28f09), though there are several other methods to do this.
 You will need at least one Application signing key and one Installer signing key.

 To check what signing keys are available, you can use the following command: